Understanding Different Types of Mould and What Your Testing Results Mean

 • Cladosporium — One of the most abundant outdoor and indoor moulds globally, commonly found on plant material, window frames, bathrooms, and poorly ventilated spaces.
 Has a small spore size that disperses easily.
 Generally considered lower risk than Aspergillus, but can cause infection in rare cases — affecting lungs (55% of reported cases), superficial sites (28%), and deep tissues (15%).
 Commonly found in both air samples and on damp building materials, and often the dominant genus in outdoor air, making it an important reference point when comparing indoor versus outdoor results

 • Ulocladium (Alternaria) — A significant allergen trigger, particularly associated with IgE-mediated hypersensitivity reactions including allergic rhinitis and asthma exacerbation in children.
 Produces larger spores (10–40 μm) that deposit in the upper airways, though fragments can be respirable.
 Some species produce mycotoxins including alternariol and tenuazonic acid.
-A strong indicator of water damage when found growing indoors
+A strong indicator of water damage when found growing indoors.
+In our lab work, Ulocladium reads as a stronger water-damage signal in Australian samples than in NZ samples, where Chrysosporium tends to play a more prominent role on organic substrates

 • Bipolaris — Less commonly identified but associated with moderate moisture.
 Can cause allergic fungal sinusitis in sensitised individuals